 The liaison assignment system was adopted several years ago as a means of providing a link between individual departments and the City Commissioners.
 With Fargo continuing to grow and its activities becoming more complex, the assignment of specific Commissioners to individual departments provides an effective avenue for communication between elected and appointed city officials.
 It also helps citizens decide which Commissioner to contact when they have questions or concerns about a particular city department or function.

 The Fargo City Commission meets every two weeks in the City Commission Room above the Civic Center.
 A schedule of upcoming meetings is listed on the agendas page.
-Meetings are held at 5 p.m. and are broadcast live on TV Fargo Channel 12 and can be seen live on www.cityoffargo.com/streaming.
-They are rebroadcast each Monday at 5 p.m., Thursday at 7 p.m. and Saturday at 8 a.m.
+Meetings are held at 5 p.m. and are broadcast live on cable channel TV Fargo 56 and online at www.cityoffargo.com/streaming.
+They are rebroadcast Mondays at 5 p.m., Thursdays at 7 p.m. and Saturdays at 8 a.m.

 City Commission minutes will be posted on this site as soon as they are completed.
 Normally, that will be no later than two weeks after the meeting.